 Older students can progress through the program more quickly than younger students, especially the first book.
 You might be able to complete the entire program in a year with a student in the upper elementary grades or beyond.
 If you are starting with first or second graders, you should plan to take two or more years to complete the entire program.

 The instructor’s manuals provide detailed lesson plans with scripts for what the teacher should say.
 While homeschoolers will have to make small adjustments to instructions that were written for class groups, the program should still be very easy to use.
 Whatever the educational setting, the program requires continual interaction between teacher and students.

-Since the methodology of Dickson’s Sing, Spell, Read, and Write is so effective, I was pleased to see that methodology in this fresh new format.
+Winning Reading Boost was designed by Sue Dickson, creator of the Sing, Spell, Read, and Write program which used to be among my Top Picks.
+That program is no longer available, but Dickson uses a similar approach in Winning Reading Boost.
+Since the methodology of Dickson’s Sing, Spell, Read, and Write was so effective, I was pleased to see that methodology in this fresh new format.
 While Winning Reading Boost should work best as a remedial program, I think it can also serve as a beginning reading program for first graders.